 Property is one asset class that tends to only appreciate and relatively well over the years depending on what is happening in the area/town or economy.

-What do I mean?
-Well, in the sense that if you can save up for a deposit to buy a brand-new luxury car, you could and should do the same for a house.
+What do we mean by this?
+Well, if you can save up for a deposit to buy a brand-new luxury car, you could and should do the same for a house.

-Consider the appreciation value of properties in your local area over the years.
-Food for thought.
-But like anything valuable, you must be prepared to maintain its upkeep – the cost being more than your weekly carwash.
+Consider the appreciation value of property in your local area over the years.
+But like anything valuable, you must be prepared to maintain its upkeep – the costs will be more than your weekly carwash.